Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB40', 'Extending RapiseLauncher inactivity timeout')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB40.aspx">KB40</a> Extending RapiseLauncher inactivity timeout

 When executing Rapise scripts from SpiraTest using RapiseLauncher there is a 10-minute inactivity timeout.
 If your scripts have periods of inactivity that last longer than 10 minutes, you may need to extend the default timeout.
 This article describes the steps for doing this.
+This article is obsolete.
+Since Rapise 5 there is no default timeout anymore.

 ### <a onclick="return RegisterKbClick('KB39', 'Executing SQL Database Queries from Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB39.aspx">KB39</a> Executing SQL Database Queries from Rapise